An ancient craft that relies on the hands of the baker

 Who we are

 Ellen King is the co-owner and Director of Baking Operations at Hewn.
-She is a classically trained chef and has worked in various restaurants in Seattle with a specialty in French, Mediterranean and Vegetarian foods.
+She is a classically trained chef and worked in various restaurants in Seattle with a specialty in French, Mediterranean and Vegetarian foods.
 She also served as the artisan cheese buyer for Whole Foods in Bellevue, WA.
 Ellen spent time at Quillisascut Farm School, a sustainable farm school in Rice, WA, where she first learned to bake bread in a wood fired oven.
-She has also been a chef instructor for the “Food as Medicine” culinary classes held in Evanston with Dr. Geeta Maker-Clark.
 Ellen attended the Seattle Culinary Academy where she was awarded the Les Dames d’Escoffier 2003 scholarship.
 She holds an MA in American History from the University of Maine, and a BA in History from St. Norbert College.
 She was chair of the Evanston Backyard Chicken Committee, served on the Evanston Environment Board and is a member of Chefs Collaborative, Women Chefs and Restaurateurs and the Bread Bakers Guild of America.
 Ellen oversees all of the Back of House and baking operations at Hewn.
+Ellen’s first book, Heritage Baking, was published by Chronicle Books in 2018.

 Julie Matthei is the co-owner and Director of Business Operations at Hewn.
 Julie’s belief in the product and Hewn’s mission led her to partner with Ellen in this endeavor.
 Julie has a BA from Fairfield University and a MEd from Loyola University Chicago.
 She worked in college admissions and was the Director of Guidance at a large Jesuit high school for several years.
 Julie’s experience with several construction projects, both residential and commercial, helped guide the creative remodeling of Hewn’s space with repurposed materials.
 Julie handles all of the Front of House operations and social media outreach at Hewn.